gwinnem/vue-keyboard-component/README.md

 - Add full keyboard option.
 - Add numeric keyboard option.
 - Add possibility to style one or more buttons different from the rest.
+- Refactor keyboard button to accept multiple layout values and display them in the button.

 ### 📔 TODO's:

 - Fix function button issues.
+- Restyle keyboard button to glossy effect.
 - Create new documentation.